BassT23/Proxmox/README.md

 - Exit tracking, so you can send additional commands for Finish or Failure
 - Logging

-Info can found with "update -h"
+Info can be found with `update -h`

 **Installation:**